 412 S. Peoria St., Room 258

 Ning Ai joined UIC in 2011 with a joint appointment in the Department of Urban Planning and Policy and the Institute for Environmental Science and Policy.
 Her research and teaching interests center on integrating life cycle perspectives and locally-specific data into environmental planning and sustainability policy making.
 Her primary theme of interdisciplinary research is material and waste management in an urban metabolic context.
 She has also implemented neighborhood-level data mining, environmental modelling, and metrics development to study sustainable transportation and environment.

 Ning has worked for the World Bank, the Massachusetts Bay Commuter Railroad Co., and the Georgia State Department of Natural Resources.
 Her previous work experiences include the application of GIS in environmental protection, urban sustainability indicators, and the socioeconomic impact analysis of natural disasters.
-She currently serves as the Chair of the Resource Conservation Technical Coordinating Committees of the Air & Waste Management Association.
+She currently serves as the Division Vice Chair of Sustainability and Resource Conservation Technical Council and Chair of the Resource Conservation Technical Coordinating Committee of the Air & Waste Management Association.

 Ph.D., City and Regional Planning, Georgia Institute of Technology, 2011

 Master in City Planning, Massachusetts Institute of Technology, 2003

 B.A., Environmental Economics & Natural Resource Management, Renmin (People’s) University of China, 2001